MatthewBayfield/tutor-u/README.md

 - As a parent of a secondary school student I would like a site for organising online tutoring via a video call, to have a means of allowing tutors to provide enough information for safeguarding checks to be performed.

 In summary potential student users desire affordable on-demand tutoring, that is easily accessible and thus online, tailored to them as individuals, and of good quality.
-A site should provide the ability for students to book a session on a topic of there choice with a qualified tutor with minimal effort.
+A site should provide the ability for students to book a session on a topic of their choice with a qualified tutor with minimal effort.

 ##### Tutors:
 - As an undergraduate I would like more opportunities to tutor in a STEM subject, in order to develop my CV.